 The DEA reports that about 11.5 million people aged 12 or older misuse prescription pain relievers each year.
 Even if they are prescribed by a doctor, any use of a drug outside the doctor’s recommendation is dangerous and could lead to addiction the same as illicit drugs.
 Some commonly misused prescription drugs include opioids, anti-depressants such as Valium or Xanax, and stimulants such as Ritalin and Adderall.

 Addiction doesn’t discriminate based on race, socio-economic status, education or any other demographic.
 It’s not a sign of moral failure.
-Addicts don’t lack willpower.
+Those that suffer with addiction don’t lack willpower.
 Addiction is a disease that can affect anyone.
 There are many factors that contribute to addiction.
-The assumption that an addict doesn’t have character or is a bad person is unfounded.
+The assumption that someone suffering from substance use disorder doesn’t have character or is a bad person is unfounded.

-Receiving treatment through an outpatient rehab program is the first (and one of the most difficult) steps in recovery.
+Receiving treatment through a detox program is the first (and one of the most difficult) steps in recovery.
 However, the path to wellness does not end once detox is complete.
 Healthy lifestyle choices need to be made after treatment in order to prevent relapse and encourage long-term sobriety.

 This is one of the most widespread and dangerous myths about substance use.
 Treatment programs vary in cost and there are programs and payment options available to ease the financial burden of treatment.
 If you are suffering from an addiction, don’t hesitate to seek help because of your economic status.